Jelica Vazzaz: Competitive career

-In the annals of international competitive gymnastics, her greatest achievement was probably her helping her Yugoslavian team to the silver medal at the 1938 World Championships behind the Czechoslovakians who defended their title from the previous 1934 World Championships.
+In the annals of international competitive gymnastics, her greatest achievement was probably her helping her Yugoslav team to the silver medal at the 1938 World Championships behind the Czechoslovakians who defended their title from the previous 1934 World Championships.
 Her teammate Lidija Rupnik led the team in scoring, placing 7th in the all-around, and Vazzaz won 15th place out of 40 competitors, being the 5th highest-scoring individual on her team of 8.
-Incidentally, very unsportsmanlike behavior surrounded the Polish team who took 3rd place to Yugoslavia’s 2nd place, although in the team free exercise, her Yugoslavian team performed to a Polonaise piece by Polish composer Frédéric Chopin.
+Incidentally, very unsportsmanlike behavior surrounded the Polish team who took 3rd place to Yugoslavia’s 2nd place, although in the team free exercise, her Yugoslav team performed to a Polonaise piece by Polish composer Frédéric Chopin.

 Coach

-Vazzaz was the coach of the Slovenian and Yugoslavian national teams in gymnastics from 1946 to 1970.
+Vazzaz was the coach of the Slovenian as well as Yugoslav national teams in gymnastics from 1946 to 1970.
 Among the gymnasts she coached were Vida Gerbec, Nevenka Pogačnik, Zdenka Cerar, and Marlenka Kovac – all of whom were World Championships and/or Olympic team members through the 1940s-1970s.
 One telling moment of the importance of her coaching and program occurred at the 1961 Youth Day in Belgrade featuring 2,000 young women from all the Yugoslav republics.
-President and Prime Minister of Yugoslavia for over 35 years Josip Broz Tito more than once made a great gesture during snacktimes during this festival where he once said “Vsi stran, to moje pionirke iz Ljubljane prve dobijo!” - "Everyone away, this is what my pioneers from Ljubljana get first!", even clearing away male army members.
+President and Prime Minister of Yugoslavia for over 35 years Josip Broz Tito more than once made a great gesture during snack times during this festival where he once said “Vsi stran, to moje pionirke iz Ljubljane prve dobijo!” - "Everyone away, this is what my pioneers from Ljubljana get first!", even clearing away male army members.
 Tito was a helpful supporter of Vazzaz.

 In recollection, her students praised her.
 Dr. Doljana Novak, a gifted student of hers, continued to look up to Vazzaz even when Novak was a Doctor.
 Novak said that Vazzaz was strict, honest, consistent, combative and uncompromising.
 Additionally, Novak said that although Vazzaz didn’t keep in touch with the trends of such things as computers, she knew how to play a supporting role.
 Zdenka Cerar said that Vazzaz was very consistent as a trainer and laid down penalties for tardiness or absence, often by banning a student from attending the next training session.
 Cerar also intimated that Vazzaz would give ear to her students’ personal problems, which was unusual among trainers during the time, and her compassion and attention extended not only to her most gifted students but to those who were struggling as well, and she would sometimes refer them to other sources for help.
 Cerar also reported that Vazzaz would yell, but would never be uncontrolled or insulting.
-Cerar also underlined Vazzaz’s media savvy which was helpful given the great discrepancy between the results of the Yugoslavian men’s and women’s programs at the time.
-Her Slovenian students demonstrated higher exam-passing rates than students in the other Yugoslavian republics.
+Cerar also underlined Vazzaz’s media savvy which was helpful given the great discrepancy between the results of the Yugoslav men’s and women’s programs at the time.
+Toni Bolkovic (her assistant in the Faculty of Sports at the University of Ljubljana who succeeded her in various capacities) said that Vazzaz was meticulous, orderly, strict, demanding, and determined as a professor and inspired awe in her female students.Her Slovenian students demonstrated higher exam-passing rates than students in the other republics of Yugoslavia.